gve-sw/wbxteams_oauth_w_refresh_sample/README.md

 # Webex Teams oAuth with refresh sample

-This sample shows how to use an integration to implement an oAuth flow with refresh tokens for Webex Teams.
+This sample shows how to use an Webex Integration (https://developer.webex.com/docs/integrations) to implement an oAuth flow with refresh tokens for Webex Teams.
 To show a complete example of authenticating and performing Webex REST API calls, the sample application allows a user to authenticate with Webex teams if they had not done so previously.
 If they have, it will look for a locally stored auth token and refresh it with the refresh token if needed.
 If the refresh token has also expired, it will launch the full oAuth flow from the beginning.